GOProud: Donald Trump's 2011 CPAC speech

 In February 2011, Trump made his first speaking appearance at the Conservative Political Action Conference.
 His appearance at CPAC was organized by GOProud, in conjunction with GOProud supporter Roger Stone, who was close with Trump.
 GOProud pushed for a write-in campaign for Donald Trump at CPAC's presidential straw poll.
 Christopher R. Barron, co-founder of GOProud who would later not only endorse Trump's 2016 presidential campaign, but also launch LGBT for Trump, said he "would love to see Mr. Trump run for president."
 The speech was later credited with helping to launch his political career within the Republican Party.

 "Don't ask, don't tell"

-"Don't ask, don't tell" is a political issue and policy enacted in 1993.
+"Don't ask, don't tell" was a political issue and policy enacted in 1993.
 This policy allowed homosexuals to serve in the military as long as their sexual orientation was undisclosed.
 GOProud supported repealing the policy.

-GOProud condemned Minnesota Governor Tim Pawlenty and former Pennsylvania Senator Rick Santorum – both candidates for the Republican nomination for president in 2012 – after they favoured reinstating the policy.
+GOProud condemned Minnesota Governor Tim Pawlenty and former Pennsylvania Senator Rick Santorum – both candidates for the Republican nomination for president in 2012 – after they favored reinstating the policy.

 Fabrizio outing

-Founders LaSalvia, who is also Executive Director, and Barron outed gay pollster and Perry campaign adviser Tony Fabrizio over Rick Perry's "Strong" campaign ad, citing what they viewed as homophobic themes in the ad.
+Founders LaSalvia, who was also Executive Director, and Barron outed gay pollster and Perry campaign adviser Tony Fabrizio over Rick Perry's "Strong" campaign ad, citing what they viewed as homophobic themes in the ad.
 The ensuing fallout over the outing caused the late conservative media mogul Andrew Breitbart to resign from GOProud's board.
-This move has also caused controversy inside the group, with many top members expressing disagreement and disgust over the outing.